tareknaous/camellia/README.md

 # Camellia: Benchmarking Cultural Biases in LLMs for Asian Languages

-This repository contains the entities and masked contexts of the Camellia dataset for measuring cultural biases in LLMs for Asian languages.
+This repository contains the entities and masked contexts of the Camellia dataset for measuring entity-centric cultural biases in LLMs for Asian languages.

+The benchmark covers 9 Asian languages  (```Chinese, Japanese, Korean, Vietnamese, Urdu, Hindi, Gujarati, Marathi, Malayalam```) and 6 Asian cultures (```Chinese, Japanese, Korean, Vietnamese, Pakistani, Indian```).

 For more details, see the accompanying paper: